72kite/Module-Eight_ZEN/README.md

 ## 📘 Project Summary: What problem did this solve?

 This project involved developing an object-oriented C++ application for Chada Tech that displays the current time in both 12-hour (AM/PM) and 24-hour (military) formats.
-The main objective was to comply with ISO 8601 standards and provide users—both domestic and international—with a flexible and user-preferred time display.
+The main objective was to comply with ISO 8601 standards and provide users both domestic and international with a flexible and user-preferred time display.
 In addition to real-time dual clock functionality, the program features a menu interface that allows users to increment hours, minutes, or seconds.
 The application demonstrates strong time logic, basic input validation, and clean separation of logic and display code.

 ## ✅ What did I do particularly well?

 One of the standout aspects of this project was the application of object-oriented programming (OOP) principles.
 By encapsulating all time-related logic in a single `Clock` class, the code remained clean, modular, and easy to manage.
 I also implemented a simultaneous, real-time display of both clock formats, which was a core requirement.
-The user menu is intuitive, well-formatted, and responsive, and the input validation—though basic—ensures that common user errors are handled gracefully.
+The user menu is intuitive, well-formatted, and responsive, and the input validation though basic ensures that common user errors are handled gracefully.
 Overall, the structure of the program emphasizes clarity and maintainability.

 ## 🚀 Where could I enhance my code?